 Detroit’s Marshall Crenshaw doesn’t belong in a conversation of most important musicians of his generation, but he’s a talented craftsman, whose deft guitar pop is likeable and accessible.
 He’s often compared with Buddy Holly, and his 1982 debut album certainly feels like Holly updated for new wave.
-Crenshaw is also compared with Elvis Costello, who mines similar musical territory, but Crenshaw’s music is as sweet as Costello’s is bitter.
+Crenshaw is also compared with Elvis Costello, who also earned Holly comparisons early in his career , but Crenshaw’s music is as sweet as Costello’s is bitter.

 Ten Favourite Marshall Crenshaw Songs